← Blog

 The Latency Budget

 We started with a 300ms production ceiling and worked backwards, allocating budget to each stage before writing a line of code.
+The breakdown we designed for Blackwell:

 • STT: 80ms.
 Transcription fast enough that the LLM can begin processing immediately.